 - Start planning your next trip after you experience your first trip as this is such an addicting experience.

-I hope you enjoy the recap of another fantastic African hunting experience with Nick.
+I hope you enjoy the recap of another fantastic South African hunting trip experience with Nick.
 We have already started planning our 3rd trip over there, and we cannot wait for the next African hunting adventure to happen!

-Happy African hunting!
+Happy South African hunting!